How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 We can create multiple users as per our requirements.
 Pritunl doesn't have any limitations.

-Note: Before you implement the connection, need to ensure that the VPN server port 15000 is open for the client in the Pritunl servers' security group.
+You need to ensure that the VPN server port 15000 is open for the client in the Pritunl servers security group.

-To get the public IP of the client, use the following command on the terminal
+To get the public IP of your workstation, use the following command on the terminal

 curl ifconfig.me